jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 #### Parent Contains References to Sub-Objects

 A relation to another object is part of the parent object.
 A parent object is a real object.
 Its related item is not a real object, but a *pointer* to an object.
-The system interface of a related item determines which object the parent will refer to.
+The system interface of a related item determines which object the parent might refer to.

 ![](images/7.%20System%20Objects%20Ideas.001.png)